First-Time Landlord Checklist: 9 Things To Follow For Success

 landlord signing document

 Once you’ve found your tenant, the next step when renting out a house for the first time is to come up with an appropriate lease agreement.
-A lease agreement includes:
+A lease agreement should include:

 • Name of all parties involved (tenant and landlord);